-Broom plants can be used in a variety of areas in your landscape thanks to their varying heights and colorful displays.
-For example, brooms will display pops of color in the spring and summer which can contrast nicely when planted in front of other green shrubs.
-Or, use taller varieties of broom plants as a hedge or border.
+Broom plants come in varying heights and colorful displays.
+Setting aside concerns about the invasive nature of brooms, their landscape uses are quite versatile.
+For example, brooms display pops of color in the spring and summer which can contrast nicely when planted in front of other green shrubs.
+Taller varieties of brooms can be planted as a hedge or border.
 The dwarf varieties of brooms look beautifully nestled as mass plantings in a rock garden.

-Broom plants like workable, well-draining soil that's prepared in an open, sunny locations.
-The plants will tolerate wind, poor soil, and even rocks.
-This wild shrub will thrive throughout drought and cold for years to come.
+Broom plants like workable, well-draining soil in open, sunny locations.
+The plants will tolerate wind, poor soil, drought, and rocky soil and are overall low-maintenance.

 Brooms grow best in an open area with full sun, though they will tolerate some shade.
 Follow the light and location directions for the specific variety.
 Overall, too much shade tends to make broom plants leggy with fewer blooms.

 Establish in well-drained loam or poor soil (clay, sand, or loam).
 Acidic soil is best.
 Cytisus dislikes alkaline/chalky soils and Genista tolerates lime more easily.
-Sweet broom can thrive in poor soil, through drought and neglect, and can even fix the nitrogen in the soil with fibrous, fast-growing stabilizing roots.
+Broom can thrive in poor soil, through drought and neglect, and can even fix the nitrogen in the soil with fibrous, fast-growing stabilizing roots.

 Mulch alkaline soil in the spring with ericaceous compost.